mubanjs/muban/STATUS.md

 **Todo**
 - Add "any" prop until we have support for complex objects
+- Allow props to be retrieved from other attributes besides `data-foo`
+  - figure out how to "specify" the element+property source as part of the propTypes
 - Add (better) parsing and typing of non-primitive props (Arrays of strings, Objects) (Potentially using third party libs like io.ts or Joy)
   - get rid of the chaining API to be consistent with `refs`